afterpartyai/bittensor-conversation-genome-project/README.md

 The best way to begin to understand the Conversation Genome Project (CGP) is to run the unit tests.
 These tests are meant to provide verbose output so you can see how the process works.

-> NOTE: We recommend your run the unit tests in Debug logging mode so you can see all of the operations, but please **DO NOT run a validator or miner on mainnet with Debug logging mode active**.
+> NOTE: We recommend your run the unit tests in Debug logging mode so you can see all of the operations, but please **DO NOT run a validator or miner on mainnet with Debug logging mode** active.
 Info mode logging level is fine for mainnet.

 Clone the repo and install the requirements: